linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Creditor control rights and firm investment policy.md

 Although capital expenditure restrictions are more common on loans to borrowers of lower credit quality, Table 2 shows that restrictions are not exclusively associated with firms near bankruptcy.
 For example,  $39\%$  of credit agreements obtained by firms with a BB rating have a restriction, and on average, only  $1.4\%$  of similarly rated borrowers defaulted over a one-year horizon between 1920 and 2005, according to Moody's Investors Service (2006) historical default rates.
 Capital expenditure restrictions are correlated with borrower credit quality, but they are not a restriction used exclusively on loans to borrowers that are in or near bankruptcy.

-# 5. Restrictions and credit quality
+## 5. Restrictions and Credit Quality

 In this section, we examine the impact of declines in borrower credit quality on the incidence of capital expenditure restrictions, and measure how these estimates compare with changes in other loan terms following a credit quality decline.
 We also examine the extent to which contracts employ explicit contingencies that impose capital expenditure restrictions following measurable changes in borrower performance.

-# 5.1.
-The effect of credit quality on the likelihood of restrictions
+## 5.1.
+The Effect of Credit Quality on the Likelihood of Restrictions

 We use three measures of credit quality to estimate the impact of a credit quality decline on the likelihood of observing a capital expenditure restriction in a loan agreement.
 First, for the full sample, we use the

 borrower's ratio of debt to cash flow.
 The motivation for the use of the debt to cash flow ratio is that it is easy to measure, available for almost all borrowers, and is the basis for the most common financial covenants—so called "leverage ratios"—utilized by banks (see Table 1).
 This latter fact suggests that banks view the debt to cash flow ratio as a particularly valuable signal of credit quality.
 The debt to cash flow ratio is measured as debt in the quarter before the loan origination scaled by the sum of cash flows for the four quarters prior to the loan origination.
 Given that the debt to cash flow ratio typically has large outliers and is not well defined if a borrower has negative cash flow, we use debt to cash flow quartile indicator variables along with an independent category for borrowers with negative cash flow.
 The second measure of credit quality is whether the firm has violated a financial covenant in a pre-existing agreement in the previous four quarters.
 Finally, we use the borrower's S&P issuer credit rating in the quarter before origination as a measure of credit quality.
 The drawback of the credit rating measure is that it is only available for rated firms, which comprise  $49\%$  of our sample.

-# 5.1.1.
-Empirical strategy
+### 5.1.1.
+Empirical Strategy

 Our goal is to estimate the average partial effect of credit quality on the likelihood of a capital expenditure restriction in a given borrower's loan agreement.
 Our main data set is a panel of credit agreements to firms indexed by  $i$  at dates indexed by  $t$ .
 The advantage of a panel over a cross-section is the ability to mitigate biases in coefficient estimates caused by an unobserved effect of a given firm, which we denote,  $c_{i}$ .
 In a standard linear framework with a continuous left-hand side variable, fixed effects estimation explicitly estimates  $c_{i}$ , which allows for arbitrary correlation between the unobserved effect and the observed explanatory variables (Wooldridge, 2002).
 By allowing for this arbitrary correlation, fixed effects estimation produces consistent estimates of the average partial effects of covariates under the relatively weak assumption that the mean of the error term, conditional on the covariates and the unobserved effect, is zero.